-I made this tiny Christmas music wreath using pages of Christmas carols torn from an old hymnal.
+I made this tiny Christmas music wreath using pages of Christmas carols from an old hymnal.

 Around here, hymnals are pretty easy to find at estate sales and thrift stores but if you don’t have time to go searching for your own, I’ve got you covered.